 To throw an uraken, first clench your hand into a proper fist.
 Rather than punching outward, towards the opponent, punch directly upward along your centerline up to neck-level, with your palm facing towards you.
-Then flop your wrist down and towards your opponent.
+Then snap your wrist down and towards your opponent.
 Like all other techniques, uraken should be optimized for peak power by shifting between stances, snapping the hips, and employing synchronized breathing and reciprocal action.

 [video of uraken uchi from the front and side]